-The only charity dedicated to helping the victims of stalking is to receive a tranche of funding from the Scottish Government.
+Scotland's only charity that supports victims of stalking to receive funding from government

 Action Against Stalking, an umbrella charity which champions the rights of victims and works to raise awareness of stalking, is in line for a £55,000 windfall, the first time it has received government financing.